How To Perform Marketing Message Testing

 These are phrases where you’ll want to have actual proof points to support touting these benefits.
 For instance, if you have software that’s shown to reduce vendor or supplier costs by a significant amount, then a valid benefit is that you do help decrease operating costs.

-Product Claims: These are the tangible claims you can make about your product will do.
+Product Claims: These are the tangible claims you can make about what your product will do.
 They are generally short, snappy, and make your audience believe your product delivers the results they want.
 These claims can be about the product itself and what is or isn’t in it.
 Or, it can be about the benefits you receive by using a product.
 Here are a few classic product claims:

 - Zero Trans Fast